William-g7/BC-Cancer-Event-Management-System/StandUpDocuments/Week-4-September-30-retrospective.md

 # Retrospective Document Template

 ## Team Name
-[Insert Team Name Here]
+PuppyLover

 ## Date
 Week 4 September 30

 ## Participants
-- [Team Member 1]
-- [Team Member 2]
-- [Team Member 3]
-- [Team Member 4]
-- [Team Member 5]
+- Shiyuan Chen
+- Yan Wang
+- Xing Gao
+- Zhenziye Lin

 ---

 ## Overview
-Briefly describe the purpose of this retrospective and what you aim to achieve.
+The purpose of this retrospective is to document our activities.
+By doing so, we can track each other's progress, which will help us set clear goals and improve time management.

 ---

 ## What Went Well
 List the things that went well during the project.
--
--
--
+- We successfully completed the initial design of the BC Cancer project.
+- Every team member was actively engaged and made meaningful contributions.
+- Our understanding of code and code design has significantly improved.

 ---

 ## What Could Be Improved
 List the areas where there is room for improvement.
--
--
--
+- Technical skills(including Database, APIs).
+- Speed of learning and adapting to new concepts.
+- Communication between team members to ensure clarity and alignment on tasks.

 ---